neilime/zf2-twb-bundle/README.md

 The option `validation-state` (string) can be passed to the element to render the row with a defined validation state class attribute(`has-...`).
 If the element has messages, `has-error` class attribute is auto added.
 The option `column-size` (int) can be passed to the element to render the row with a defined column size class attribute(`col-lg-...`).
 The option `help-block` (string) can be passed to the element to render an help block translated appending the element.
+The option `twb-row-class` (string) can be passed to the element to render the row with an additional class.

 If you like to wrap elements into a <div class="row"> in case you want X number of elements on the same line the option `twb-row-open` (bool) can be passed to the element where the row must start and will be printed before the element is rendered.
 It could be you have to provide the `column-size` in combination with this option.
 The option `twb-row-close` (bool) can be passed to the element to close the earlier opened row and will be printed after the elements is rendered.